 - Ultimate Frisbee Club brings men and women together to play the fast paced sport of ultimate.

 Starting a New Club

-Intramural sports are held each semester and are free if you are enrolled in a Carroll credit class.
-Sports vary each semester, but include popular team sports like basketball, soccer, volleyball, softball and flag football.
+Intramural sports are held each term and are free if you are enrolled in a Carroll credit class.
+Sports vary each term, but include popular team sports like basketball, soccer, volleyball, softball and flag football.
 To participate, sign-up for intramural sports on Blackboard.

 - Sign-in to Blackboard